 Please use this page to help you make your subject choices for Year 13.

 In order to widen your options, there are a number of new subjects available for study at A level.
-However, you should NOT select more than TWO subjects that you have not studied at GCSE.
+However, we do not recommend that you select more than TWO subjects that you have not studied at GCSE.